yyl8781697/FSMBUS/README.md

 minSupport=[the minimal support the frequent] \
 ```

+Other args will work you may know:
+- `parallelism`:the parallelism in the algorithm,default is 2
+- `batchSize`:the batch size when the number of  candidate subgraph is large,default is 5000

+The vertex dataset's format:

+    vertexId vertexLabel

+The edge dataset's format:

+    vertexId1 vertexId2 edgeLabel

-> the dataset you can use the data folder in project.
+> The dataset you can use the data folder in project.